 This is to prevent infections.
 Ask your doctor if you

-If symptoms include chest pain, anxiety, or panic
+symptoms include chest pain, anxiety, or panic attacks,

-Ask your doctor whether you may continue to participate
+doctor whether you may continue to participate in your

 There are no guidelines for preventing MVP of unknown or

 You may be able to prevent symptoms, however, through

 Exercise regularly, following your doctor's

 American Dental Association.
 Antibiotic prophylaxis.
 American Dental

 American Heart Association.
 New guidelines regarding antibiotics to